-Since his introduction in 1974, Frank Castle has skyrocketed to popularity – having over seventeen different comic runs to his name as well as countless crossover appearances in books starring other characters.
-So, with that in mind, why has it been so difficult to have a live-action take on the character that captures the heights that the beloved comic anti-hero can claim?
-Overall, the real archenemy of the Punisher isn’t Barracuda or even Jigsaw, rather, it’s being misunderstood.
-Not in a “he’s the real hero” type of way, but a misunderstanding of his position in the Marvel universe as well as what makes the character special.
+Since his introduction in 1974, Frank Castle, better known as the Punisher, has skyrocketed to popularity as comics’ premier anti-hero – amassing over seventeen different comic runs to his name as well as countless crossover appearances.
+So, with that in mind, why has it been so difficult for live-action interpretations of the character to capture the heights of the beloved anti-hero?
+Overall, the real archenemy of the Punisher’s adaptations isn’t Jigsaw, it’s a misunderstanding of what makes the character so appealing.

-The Punisher has always existed in a weird ‘middle’ when it comes to his place in the Marvel universe.
-When one takes a look at his power-set or lack thereof, they would fairly assume that he belongs with the Heroes for Hire or the Defenders.
-These characters are often considered to represent what has been called the ‘street-level’ of the Marvel Universe, the more violent and grounded corner of Marvel Comics – a corner well defined by the various Marvel Netflix adaptations.
+The Punisher has always existed in a middle-ground when it comes to his place in the Marvel universe.
+When one takes a look at his power-set (or lack thereof) they would fairly assume that he belongs with the Heroes for Hire or the Defenders.
+These characters are often considered to represent what has been called the ‘street-level’ of the Marvel Universe, the more violent and grounded corner of Marvel Comics and one that’s been explored by the various Marvel Netflix shows.

-When getting the character described to them, one might quickly realize that Frank Castle isn’t a particularly compelling character, an antihero who lost his family and uses that pain as fuel for his fight against either specifically those who took them from him, or crime as a whole – he is, at his core, a traditional action hero.
-This fact was emphasized further in 1989’s The Punisher, an action movie that removed anything remotely ‘comic book-y’ from the character, including the iconic skull logo.
+When getting him described to them, one might quickly realize that Frank Castle isn’t a particularly compelling character, an antihero who lost his family and uses that pain as fuel in his fight against crime, generally starting with the people who took his wife and children from him, he is, at his core, a traditional action hero.
+This fact was emphasized further in 1989’s The Punisher, a movie that stripped anything remotely ‘comic book-y’ from the character, including the now-iconic skull logo.
 Despite attempts to make the movie more widely marketable, it was not well received.
-Though later movies added the skull logo to Frank’s design, not much else was changed from this take on the character, every single film appearance of the Punisher makes the same mistakes, turning the character’s story into that of a formulaic, discount Rambo.
+Though later movies, 2004’s The Punisher and 2008’s Punisher: War Zone, added the skull logo to Frank’s design, not much else was changed from this take on the character, every single film appearance of the Punisher makes the same mistakes, turning the character’s story into that of a formulaic, discount Rambo.

-After three attempts of convincing audiences to get invested in a character by removing everything interesting about him, Daredevil Season 2 premiered in March 2016.
-While the world that Daredevil presents is still dark and grounded, the titular character still remains a comic book hero in nature.
-Many of the standout scenes that season would feature Jon Bernthal’s Frank Castle butting heads, either physically or morally, with Charlie Cox’s Matt Murdock – a character representing the often simplistic, ideal views that comic characters tend to have.
+After three attempts of convincing audiences to get invested in a character by removing everything interesting about him, Daredevil Season 2 premiered in March of 2016.
+While the world that Daredevil presents is dark and grounded, the titular character still feels like a comic book hero, if not more nuanced in terms of internal struggle and emotion.
+Many of the standout scenes of the season would feature Jon Bernthal’s Frank Castle challenging, both physically or morally, Charlie Cox’s Matt Murdock – a character representing the idealistic worldviews that comic characters tend to have with Frank’s own brand of simplistic cynicism.
 Even despite the grounded nature of Netflix’s Marvel universe, by the time the season finale came around for Daredevil, viewers were treated to Frank Castle in full costume as the Punisher, gunning down undead ninjas.

-The real problem with this adaptation is that once the credits roll on the last episode of the season, Frank all but exits a world populated by superheroes.
-Sure, the version of the Punisher we see in both seasons of his spin-off show is still fundamentally the same version that battled Daredevil, but he’s now in a world populated not by the aftermath of events seen in Marvel’s The Avengers, but by government conspiracies, traitors, and criminals.
-These are active steps backward, leaving the audience to once again find Castle in an action movie plot.
+The real problem with this version of Castle is that once the credits roll on the last episode of the season, Frank all but exits a world populated by superheroes.
+Sure, the version of the Punisher we see in both seasons of his spin-off show is still fundamentally the same version that battled Daredevil, but he’s now in a world populated not by the aftermath of the events seen in Marvel’s The Avengers, but by government conspiracies, traitors, and criminals.
+These are active steps backwards, leaving the audience to once again find Castle in a by-the-books action movie plot.
 While Netflix’s The Punisher still finds its time to shine, it can often feel hollow, a play version of a story we’ve seen in movies, novels, and other shows for decades now when it could have been so much more.

-With all this said, it might be noticeable that the original home of the Punisher, the pages of Marvel Comics themselves, have been left nearly untouched.
-While the Punisher has obviously had hundreds of story arcs, all ranging in tone, recent takes on the character have been headed in the right direction.
+With all this said, it might be noted that the original home of the Punisher, the pages of Marvel Comics themselves, have been left nearly untouched.
+While the Punisher has obviously had hundreds of story arcs, all ranging in tone and scale, recent takes on the character have been headed in the right direction.
 These include Castle being gifted a version of the War Machine suit, joining a spin-off Avengers line-up, having his future self revealed to be both a Herald of Galactus and a Ghost Rider, having tie-ins to the Thor-centric War of the Realms event, and more.

-With the Punisher’s Netflix series being canceled after a two-season run, there is reportedly less than a year left before Marvel Studios receives the rights to the characters formerly inhabiting the Netflix side of the universe.
-Though many are hoping that Disney places these characters onto Hulu, something fans believe will allow the characters to remain dark, the alternative is much more interesting.
-Marvel Studios are presented with a unique opportunity, the chance to place the Punisher right in the middle of a world that’s been ravaged by Thanos, one where the Guardians of the Galaxy battled alongside the Avengers for the fate of the universe, one where the Punisher would stick out like a sore thumb – just as he should.
+With the Punisher’s Netflix series getting canceled after a two-season run, Marvel Studios have received the rights to the characters formerly inhabiting the Netflix side of the universe, with Charlie Cox’s Daredevil already reported to return.
+Though many are hoping that Disney places these characters onto Hulu, something fans believe will allow the characters to retain their dark and grounded tone, the alternative is much more interesting.
+Marvel Studios are being presented with a unique opportunity, the chance to place the Punisher right in the middle of a world that’s been ravaged by Thanos, one where the Guardians of the Galaxy battled alongside the Avengers for the fate of the universe, one where the Punisher would stick out like a sore thumb – just as he should.